LA hit-and-run: Video shows 11-year-old boy being hit by car while running after ice cream truck

 Around 4 p.m.
-Wednesday, the boy was struck in the area of 42nd Street and McKinley Avenue as he ran across the street trying to catch up to an ice cream truck, according to the department.
+Wednesday, the boy was struck in the area of 42nd Street and McKinley Avenue in South L.A. as he ran across the street trying to catch up to an ice cream truck, according to the department.

 In the footage, the driver is seen stopping and getting out of the vehicle, then leaving the scene without rendering aid or identifying himself, as required by law.